GeotrekCE/Geotrek-admin/docs/install/import-from-network.rst

 Import data from a remote Geotrek instance
 ===========================================

-Importing from a Geotrek instance works the same way as from SIT.
+Importing from a Geotrek-admin instance works the same way as from SIT.
 A usecase for this is to aggregate data from several Geotrek-admin instance.

 .. danger::